Jeremy Hunt: Early career

 Hunt had been interested in creating a 'guide to help people who want to study rather than just travel abroad' and, together with Elms, founded a company known as Hotcourses in the 1990s, a major client of which is the British Council.
-Hunt stood down as director of the company in 2009; however, he still retained 48% of the shares in the company, which were held in a blind trust before Hotcourses was sold in January 2017 for over £30 million to Australian education organisation IDP Education.
-He personally gained over £14 million from the sale and in doing so became the richest member of Theresa May's Cabinet.
+Hunt stood down as director of the company in 2009; however, he still retained 48% of the shares in the company, which were held in a blind trust before Hotcourses was sold in January 2017 for over £35 million to Australian education organisation IDP Education.
+From 2009 onwards, Elms had guided and grown the company to this position after Hunt's segue into politics.
+Hunt personally gained over £14 million from the sale and in doing so became the richest member of Theresa May's Cabinet.

 Political career

 Early parliamentary career (2005–2010)

-In the 2005 general election, Hunt was elected to represent the constituency of South West Surrey with a majority of 5,711.
+At the 2005 general election, Hunt was elected to Parliament as MP for South West Surrey with 50.4% of the vote and a majority of 5,711.

 After supporting David Cameron's bid for leadership of the Conservative Party, he was appointed Shadow Minister for Disabled People in December 2005.
 In the same year, he was a co-author of a policy pamphlet Direct Democracy: An Agenda For A New Model Party which included statements supporting denationalising the NHS and suggested replacing it with "a new system of health provision in which people would pay money into personal health accounts, which they could then use to shop around for care from public and private providers.
 Those who could not afford to save enough would be funded by the state".
 Hunt later denied that the policy pamphlet expresses his views.
 In David Cameron's reshuffle of 2 July 2007, Hunt joined the Shadow cabinet as Shadow Secretary of State for Culture, Media and Sport.

 In 2009, Hunt was investigated by the Parliamentary Commissioner for Standards.
 The commissioner found: "Mr Hunt was in breach of the rules in not reducing his claims on the Additional Costs Allowance in that period to take full account of his agent's living costs.
 As a result, public funds provided a benefit to the constituency agent ...
 Mr Hunt received no real financial benefit from the arrangement and that the error was caused by his misinterpretation of the rules."

-Hunt's offer to repay half the money (£9,558.50) was accepted.
+Hunt offered to repay half the money (£9,558.50), which was accepted.
 Hunt repaid £1,996 for claiming the expenses of his Farnham home while claiming the mortgage of his Hammersmith home.
 The commissioner said: "Mr Hunt has readily accepted that he was in error, and in breach of the rules of the House, in making a claim for utilities and other services on his Farnham home in the period during which it was still his main home.
 He has repaid the sum claimed, £1,996, in full.
 It is clear that, as a new Member in May 2005, his office arrangements were at best disorganised."
 The Legg Report showed no other issues.